 This post has focused on how we are working to tackle the climate emergency at the Low Carbon Hub, but we know there are lots of individuals out there who would love to play their own part too.

-So, we’re currently working on a Community Energy Champions guide which will outline everything you can do as an individual, and as a member of your local community.
-Keep an eye on this blog for the guide or sign up to our monthly newsletter to be notified when it’s released.
+We’ve developed a Community Energy Champions Guide which outlines everything you can do as an individual, and as a member of your local community.